-This is the initial public offering of ordinary shares, par value \$0.01 per share (the "ordinary shares") of GAN Limited, a Bermuda exempted company limited by shares.
-We currently estimate that the initial public offering price will be between \$ and \$ per ordinary share.
+This is the initial public offering of ordinary shares, par value \$0.01 per share (the "ordinary shares"), of GAN Limited, a Bermuda exempted company limited by shares.
+We currently estimate that the initial public offering price will be between \$6.50 and \$8.50 per ordinary share.
 We have applied for listing of our ordinary shares on The Nasdaq Capital Market under the symbol "GAN."

 Prior to this offering, there has been no public market for our ordinary shares in the United States.
 However, we are the successor entity to GAN plc, a public limited company incorporated under the laws of England and Wales.
 Since 2013, the ordinary shares of GAN plc have traded on AIM, a market operated by the London Stock Exchange plc ("London Stock Exchange") under the symbol "GAN."
-The last reported sales price of GAN plc on the London Stock Exchange on , 2020 was GBP or \$ (based on the rate of exchange on that day).
-Prior to the consummation of this offering, we will affect a reorganization and share exchange, as described in "Corporate Structure" on page 36, in which ordinary shares of GAN Limited, together with cash consideration in the aggregate amount of £2 million, will be issued to the shareholders of GAN plc in exchange for 100% of the ordinary shares of GAN plc, after which time GAN plc will become a wholly-owned subsidiary of GAN Limited.
+The last reported sales price of GAN plc on the London Stock Exchange on April 30, 2020 was £2.42 or \$3.05 (based on the rate of exchange on that day).
+Prior to the consummation of this offering, we will affect a reorganization and share exchange, as described in "Corporate Structure" on page 36, in which approximately 21,593,910 ordinary shares of GAN Limited, together with cash consideration in the aggregate amount of £2 million, will be issued to the shareholders of GAN plc in exchange for 100% of the outstanding ordinary shares of GAN plc, after which time GAN plc will become a whollyowned subsidiary of GAN Limited.